EwenG/replique/README.md

 The file has been loaded in the browser AND compiled to disk.
 It can be linked in HTML markup to be automatically loaded after a browser refresh.

-Quit the Clojurescript REPL to come back to the clojure REPL:
+Quit the Clojurescript REPL to come back to the Clojure REPL:

 `:cljs/quit`